Scott Street: Critical reception

 Consequence of Sound ranked "Scott Street" third in a list of the ten best Bridgers songs, calling it one of her "most beloved tracks from Stranger in the Alps" and remarking on its "beautiful portrait" and "very real feelings of isolation and exhausting."
 Similarly, Far Out Magazine ranked it third in a list of the ten saddest Bridgers songs, noting its "painful pang of nostalgia for childhood lost."

 The Fader, in a profile of Bridgers, noted her fondness for Elliott Smith's music and compared "Scott Street" to "St. Ides Heaven," specifically for her usage of the lyric "open container" and songwriting around a lonesome walk down a street.

 Uproxx observed Bridgers' acceptance of "mundane sadness (mixed with borderline alcoholism)" through the imagery of her "day-drinking alone in public" in "Scott Street," along with other songs on Strangers in the Alps, ultimately finding the record full of "comfort and empathy."

 Other usage

 The song was included on the soundtrack of Someone Great, a 2019 romcom film released on Netflix.

-For Apple Music in August of 2021, Spacey Jane covered "Scott Street" alongside acoustic versions of two songs of their own.
+For Apple Music in August 2021, Spacey Jane covered "Scott Street" alongside acoustic versions of two songs of their own.

+The song was also used in the video game Life Is Strange: True Colors.